Table of contents

 Authentication and authorization

 Users are authenticated in REI3 via defined login names and passwords.
 New logins can be created at will; there are no limits except that login names need to be unique.
-To grant access, application roles need to be assigned to login names.
+To grant access, application roles need to be assigned to logins.
 Roles work cumulatively; the more roles a login is assigned to, the more permissions are granted.
-Options for password complexity are available in the admin UI.
+Options for password complexity are available in the admin user interface.

 Connecting logins to data sets